Aayush5sep/LockOutBot/README.md

 # Lockout-Bot

 A codeforces discord bot to compete with your friends in lockout format.
 The bot is coded in Python and uses Postgresql to manage its database.
-To invite the bot to your server, click [here](https://discord.com/oauth2/authorize?client_id=669978762120790045&permissions=0&scope=bot) or join our discord [server](https://discord.gg/xP2UPUn).

 ## Update (As of 20th March 2023)